Childbirth in Nepal: Labor attendants

 Women often birth alone or with the help of female relatives or traditional midwives.
 One study found that 56% of all Nepalese births are assisted only by relatives and friends.
 However, they are likely untrained and will use unsafe delivery practices like cutting the cord with unclean razor blades or tying them dirty ties and smearing cow dung or ash onto the cord.

 Thus many birthing mothers pray for a simple labor due to the lack of health professional assistance nearby.
 Some reasons cited for not having skilled attendance at antenatal and delivery care include: transportation problems, lack of knowledge about service benefits, distance to the healthcare facility, and user fees.
-Some extrinsic factors influencing the presence of skilled attendance include: socio-demographic (age, education, residential area) and economic status.
+Some extrinsic factors influencing the presence of skilled attendance include: sociodemographic (age, education, residential area) and economic status.
 31% of those who had unskilled attendance had no antenatal visit or care.
 The lack of people in the birthing room means there is a dark, calm atmosphere for the baby to come into.

 Reasons for wanting a solo home birth include: wanting a natural process, going through a polluted period, and increased self-confidence doing it alone.
 The idea of self-confidence and not needing anybody else is most strongly prevalent among multiparous women, having already done it previously without any help.

 Previously, husbands have been unable to support women during childbirth due to cultural tradition deeming it solely the woman's responsibility.
 However, the capital of Nepal has recently allowed husbands to support their wives during childbirth in the hospitals.
 This can be attributed to the increasing trend towards a nuclear family, migration to the capital, a busy lifestyle, and exposure to educated couples and foreign ideologies that has shifted family dynamics from the relatives to just the couple themselves.
 Especially considering the husbands have the final say in medical decisions, this will better equip them to understand the situation prior to having to make difficult decisions concerning her health and the baby's.